lern-fair-file-sharing/.github/DOCUMENTATION.md

 When you click on a course you will see a chat which can be used to upload files.
 These uploaded files will land in the corresponding folder inside the "Dateien" tab.
 You can also upload files independently of courses by using the "Persönliche Ablage" folder.

-Since our goal wasn't to integrate authentication but just to demonstrate the file sharing capability, everything runs over a single test-user which authentication is hardcoded via a ``.env`` in the frontend.
+Since our goal wasn't to integrate authentication but just to demonstrate the file sharing capability, everything runs over a single test user and authentication is hard-coded via a ``.env`` in the frontend.

 ## 1️⃣ Setup backend
 Our backend consists of a Nextcloud instance, a Postgres database and Redis caching database.